Starting an LLC (Limited Liability Company) is a popular choice for entrepreneurs who want to run a business with limited personal liability.

 While an LLC can offer some protection from personal liability, legal disputes can still be time-consuming and costly.

 Is It Possible To Set Up An LLC For Free?

 Although the cost of registering an LLC may vary by state, it is not possible to set up an LLC for free.

 While some companies offer “free LLC formation“, they are simply assisting with the paperwork at no charge.

 However, there will still be a filing fee required by the state, which the business owner is responsible for paying.

 What Happens If My LLC Does Not Make Money?

-If your LLC does not make any money, there are a few possible outcomes depending on your specific circumstances:
+If your LLC does not make any money, a few possible outcomes are depending on your specific circumstances: